Pymatuning Valley Local School District

-Pymatuning Valley School District is a public district in Andover, Ohio.
+The Pymatuning Valley School District is a school district in Andover, Ohio, United States, the school district serves one high school, one middle school and one elementary school.

 History

-The Pymatuning Valley School District was created in 1960 in Andover, Ohio when the school districts in Andover, Richmond Township, Williamsfield and New Lyme Deming merged into one district.
+The Pymatuning Valley School District was created in 1961 in Andover, Ohio when the school districts in Andover, Richmond Township, Williamsfield and New Lyme Deming merged into one district.
 Its mascot has been the "Lakers", a reference to the proximity of Pymatuning Reservoir.

-Administration

-The Pymatuning Valley Administrative offices are located near the primary school on Route 6 in Ohio.

-PV Board of Education District Goals

-Students in the Pymatuning Valley Local School District will achieve a 95% attendance rate as measured by the state report card 100% of the students in the Pymatuning Valley Local School District will be proficient or higher on the OAT/OGT.
+In 2010, the BOE voted to consolidate Pierpont and Pymatuning Valley schools, expanding the district.